Introduction

 Offset-Based Pagination

-APIs that use offset and limit based pagination will sometimes return a page number, a total record number, or nothing at all.
-To cycle through the pages we use the offset to determine the end of the limit to reach the next page.
-The end of the fetching ends when there is nothing returned or when the total records arrive.
+APIs that use offset and limit-based pagination will sometimes return a page number, a total record number, or nothing at all.
+To cycle through the pages, we use the offset to determine the end of the limit to reach the next page.
+The fetching ends when nothing is returned or when the total records arrive.